gabrielfeo/develocity-api-kotlin/README.md

 appearing in auto-complete is the full API manual.
 Each method is documented with params and possible status codes.

+Helper functions are also available:
+- `GradleEnterpriseApi.buildsSequence()` returns a sequence making paged requests underneath

 ## More info

 - Currently built for Gradle Enterprise `2022.4`, but can be used with previous versions.